The Tuff Crater Restoration Project is restoring the area surrounding an extinct volcano in Northcote, Auckland.

 Invasive weeds have been reduced to manageable levels, and effective predator control is helping wildlife to thrive.
 Expert input is helping to raise awareness of the local ecology.

 An all-weather circuit track allows year-round walking, vehicle access for weed control and planting.
-A pedestrian bridge across the estuary enhances the walking experience.

 Introduced predators like rats, stoats, and possums eat birds, eggs, chicks.
 They also compete for the food that native birds and lizards eat.
 Because they have such a significant impact on native wildlife, controlling them is a high priority.